 Located in Western Australia within the South Perth local government area, Kensington is a compact suburb (postcode 6151).
 It is home to about 4,627 residents, with a settled mid-life population and a median age of 38.
 Households earn a median income of $130K per year, with an average household size of 2.6 people.
 Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.2% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
 Employment in the area leans toward healthcare and professional services.
 The top ancestries reported are English, Australian, Irish.

+Median house prices in Kensington stand at $1.6 million, having jumped by 13.3% over the last twelve months.
 The current median weekly rent is $760.
+This gives a gross rental yield of approximately 2.4%.
 The median monthly mortgage repayment is $2,600.

 Kensington is served by 3 schools, including 1 primary, 1 secondary, 1 special.
 The average ICSEA score is 1057, which is above the national average of 1,000.
 Public transport access includes 43 bus stops.

-On the investment side, Population growth of +1.2% year-on-year points to stable demand fundamentals.
+On the investment side, Kensington shows a gross rental yield of approximately 2.4%, rated as low yield.
+Property prices are above the state median ($1.6M/$1.0M), placing it in the premium segment.
+The price-to-income ratio of 12.6x is considered stretched.
+House prices have moved +13.3% year-on-year.
+Population growth of +1.2% year-on-year points to stable demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.